Archon (convention): Masquerade

 Archon hosts one of the best known masquerade competitions in the country.
 In 2005, over 50 entries were presented in four separate classes, Junior, Novice, Journeyman and Master.
 These costumers represent a wide range of fandom, presenting recreations of favorite cinema and literary characters along with original creations.
-Until his passing, author Vic Milan was the emcee of the Archon Masquerade for many years.
+Until his death author Vic Milan was the emcee of the Archon Masquerade for many years.
 Kevin Dulle was chosen by Vic Milan as his successor after having worked as the Archon Stage Manager for 20 years.
 The masquerade is unique for its team of professional light and sound engineers who volunteer their time working with the presenters for the show.
 The Archon Masquerade rules are compatible with the International Costumers' Guild guidelines for competition, which means that any major awards won at Archon are included in standings at other ICG convention competitions.

 Gaming

 Archon features extensive gaming.
-Among some of the many attractions at Archon gaming are the LARP vampire games run by the St. Louis Underground Gaming Society, Battletech games, Science Fiction RPGs ran yearly, D&D games and CCG tournaments.
+Among some of the many attractions at Archon gaming are LARPing, Battletech games, Science Fiction RPGs ran yearly, D&D games and CCG tournaments.